 Aptly named, "Motherboard" is one of the most important parts of your computer.
-It is responsible for connecting and communicating between all parts
+It is responsible for connecting and communicating between all parts in the computer.
+This is why you should choose the best motherboard that can suit your build and needs.
+These are essentials that you must know before going to buy your motherboard.

 Needless to say, the size of your motherboard plays a huge role before you can build and install it in your system.
-This becomes even more important when you are building your own
+This becomes even more important when you are building your own customized PC.
+Most of the time, a lot of people tend to choose a motherboard that can fit well with their computer cases.
+However, you can also choose to use smaller motherboard because you can put it in a larger computer case.

 One thing that most people always forget during the selection of motherboard is they forget to check on whether their motherboards have been approved to work with their CPUs.
 While you can use older boards that can work well with different generations of processors due to similar socket type, most motherboards always require a BIOS update before they can even work with latest processors.
 At the same time, there are some rare cases where the CPU must use same socket type like the one on the motherboard.